Vegan Puff Pastry

 Layer in the margarine shreds:

-Step by step photos showing how to add layer margarine in pastry.
+step by step photos showing how to add layer margarine in pastry.

 2. Take the vegan butter shreds from the freezer.
 Lightly dust clean hands with flour and add half the shreds to the left two-thirds of the dough.
 Return the remaining butter shreds to the freezer.